 Finally, in order to aid identification, the study documents an anticipation (announcement) date for the sample.
-This is one of the first studies to study the announcement and adoption of the policy as different events.
-Defining data on the announcement dates is particularly important since the study uses surveys of professional forecasters - agents who are well informed about the economy.
 The announcement is gleaned from the minutes of the monetary policy meetings from each country by checking the first time the there is a discussion of a new regime.
+Moreover, to control for selection into treatment and therefore potential endogeneity concerns, I control for past inflation and the distance between past inflation and the first announced inflation target.